 Pusser’s Road Town Pub has earned its reputation as the most popular restaurant on Tortola and is conveniently located across from the ferry and customs dock in Road Town.
 They serve a typical pub menu (i.e. fish and chips, burgers, etc.) and their infamous Pusser’s Pain Killer – know as the “official cocktail of the British Virgin Islands.”

 Road Town, Tortola

 Take a snorkeling excursion and boat tour with Magic Moments around Tortola and visit the British Virgin Islands with us!
-Our captains are happy to customize your day allowing you to choose where you want to visit and what you would like to see.
+Our captains are happy to customize your day allowing you to choose where you want to visit and what you would like to see depending on weather and time restrictions.
 Contact Us with any questions or make a Reservation today!